 Camaro Fuel Systems:

-The stock Camaro fuel tank is too small for high horsepower engines when used for driving for long distances.
+Fuel Tank: The stock Camaro fuel tank is too small for high horsepower engines when used for driving long distances.
 Racing fuel cells are typically too small for street driving.
 We show an installation for a Fuel Safe bladder lined, foam filled racing fuel cell for the third generation Camaro which supports the needs of both racer and street driver.
-The tank increases capacity to 24 gallons and improves crash safety.
-The tank is a custom design for the 1982-1992 Camaro and installs in the stock fuel tank location.
+We also show an installation of a high capacity street tank.
+These two tanks increase capacity to 24 gallons and improves crash safety.
+The tanks are custom designs for the 1982-1992 third gen Camaro and install in the stock fuel tank location.

-The nylon reinforced bladder lining offers puncture protection to the fuel tank.
+The racing fuel cell has a nylon reinforced bladder lining to offer puncture protection to the thin aluminum fuel tank.
 The foam is designed to reduce the movement of the fuel.
-In the event of an explosion, the foam reduces the air volume in the cell.
+In the event of an explosion, the foam reduces flame propogation and the air volume in the cell.
 If the fuel cell does ignite internally, the foam absorbs the expansion and the energy of the explosion.
-According to Fuel Safe, the cell must be filled with at least 80% foam to perform effectively and the foam only requires 3% of your tank capacity.
+According to racing fuel cell manufacturer, Fuel Safe, the cell must be filled with at least 80% foam to perform effectively and the foam only requires 3% of your tank capacity.

 Note that all tanks should be grounded to avoid a static sparks.
-The movement of fuel in the tank and through the hose will generate a static build-up.
+The movement of fuel in the tank and through the hose during re-fueling, can generate a static build-up.

 Aircraft Rubber MFG., Inc